AlfredoRamos/phpbb-ext-mailrelay/README.md

 - Login to your Mailrelay administration panel
 - Go to `Settings` > `API keys`
-- Generate a new API key if you don't have one already
+- Generate a new API token if you don't have one already
 - Copy the API key
 - Optionally generate a new group in `Subscribers` > `Groups`
 - Copy the group ID